Meitong127/p8105_mtp_mz3084-Meitong/p8105_mtp_mz3084-Meitong.md

 prices.
 Higher housing prices are usually accompanied by higher rents.
-In addition, the data points are concentrated in the rental price range of 2,000 to 4,000, and the housing prices are concentrated in the range of 1 million to 3 million.
-This area reflects the housing and rental price situation in NYC.
+In addition, the data points are concentrated in the rental price range of 2,000 to 4,000, and the housing prices are concentrated in the range of 1 million to 3 million, which reflects the housing and rental price situation in NYC.

 The Zillow dataset does not include ZIP codes in all regions, and some ZIP codes have incomplete or missing rental or housing price data.
 In addition, some years of data in the dataset are missing, especially during the COVID-19 period, which may not reflect the true dynamics of the market.

+`499 Words`